Amberdong27/2024SDD-Amber.D-Grow/Maintenance.md

 - `clock.js` - For accurate time, clock function is placed in a seperate js

 #### Other Notes:
-- Clock and Current Timer is set using LocaleTime function
 - User can only input Hours and Minutes
 - Break Time goes for an additional 30 seconds as a leeway